Sitting Kills Your Low Back Curve: Do This Daily

 Promoting Symmetry through Proper Sitting

-Sitting on the ischial tuberosity, or as most call it, "sitting bones," helps promote this balance.
+Sitting on the ischial tuberosity, or as most call it, the sitting bones, helps promote this balance.
 Imagine these two bony points at the bottom of your pelvis are like small tripods supporting your weight evenly across both sides.

 This equal distribution prevents unnecessary strain and compression on discs between vertebrae, often leading to back pain.
-So if you're always leaning more towards one side while sitting, now's an excellent time to straighten up.
+So if you're always leaning more towards one side while sitting, now is an excellent time to straighten up.

 The Role of Ischial Tuberosity